Skip to main content

 3. If you feel too much pressure from the straps above and below your knee, it is okay to remove the side panels of the brace and move them further forward to give the knee area better padding.
 Additional padding may be provided if you need it.

-If you wear socks under your knee brace, make sure to change them every day.
+If you wear socks under your knee immobilizer, make sure to change them every day.
 If you sweat while wearing your knee brace, change the clothes underneath it more often to avoid skin breakdown, infections, and odor.

 Check your skin often for pink or red marks.
 If a red or pink mark stays on your skin for longer than 30 minutes after you take off your brace, it might mean that there is too much pressure on the area, and you should contact your orthotist.